informationgrid/ingrid-docker/README.md

 sudo docker compose ps
 ```

-Open the portal at https://ingrid.localhost and accept the self-signed certificate warning.
+Open the portal at http://ingrid.localhost .
 The services need some time to index the sample data, so they may be inaccessible for about a minute or two.

 Set confidential passwords as described in section *Set Passwords*.